 Persimmon changing house plans

 The biggest issue we have.
 Persimmon has applied for planning permission to change the houses that are due to be built behind us.
-Originally, there was meant to be bungalows behind us but now they have applied to amend it to two-story houses, so our garden and house will be overlooked.
+Originally, there were meant to be bungalows behind us, but now they have applied to amend it to two-storey houses, so our garden and house will be overlooked.
 The sales rep told us that our house was £5000 more expensive than the same house elsewhere because the garden was not overlooked.

 So that’s our updated experience with Persimmon Homes.
 We are lucky that there are no major issues with our home, but it’s disappointing that a lot seems to be down to shoddy work by the contractors on the site.

-If you want to read more recent Persimmons Reviews, then check out the Persimmon Homes Trustpilot.
+If you want to read more recent Persimmon Homes Reviews, then check out the Persimmon Homes Trustpilot.

 How to make a complaint to Persimmons Homes